south-bend-code-works/intro-to-web-dev/lessons/module3/live_session_1.md

 ## Agenda
 0. House Keeping: Cover any issues / concerns for the course.
 1. What is a Database?
-2. How to naviage firebase console
+2. How to navigate firebase console
 3. Review the HotDog app
-4. Code a simple example that uses promises to illustrate how they work.
-5. Work on the simple chat app together
+5. Questions about simple chat

 ## Zoom Links